Black Warrior waterdog

 - Matthias Laschet, Fish and Wildlife Biologist, Daphne, AL, 251-441-5842

 The ESA requires the Service to identify the location of habitat essential for the conservation of the Black Warrior waterdog, which it terms critical habitat.
 Currently, there are 26 federally protected species found in the Basin, 15 of which are found in rivers and streams.
 This designation includes 127 miles of habitat already designated for those protected fish, mussels and salamanders.
 In addition, the designation includes 293 new river miles, which altogether covers more than sixtyfifty percent of the waterdog’s historic habitat.

-The Service is designating critical habitat in four units all within the historic range of the Black Warrior waterdog.
+The Service is designating critical habitat in four units all within the historical range of the Black Warrior waterdog.
 The designation is comprised of four tributaries within the Black Warrior River Basin; Sipsey Fork (Lawrence and Winston Counties); Locust Fork (Blount, Etowah, Jefferson, and Marshall Counties); Blackwater Creek (Walker and Winston Counties); and Yellow Creek (Tuscaloosa County)

 Critical habitat is a tool within the ESA which identifies areas essential for the conservation of endangered or threatened species.
 It does not set up a preserve or refuge, but may require special management considerations in the identified areas.
 Designating critical habitat under the ESA does not affect private landowners unless the action involves federal funds, permits, or other federally activities.
 The final decision to designate critical habitat essential to the Black Warrior Waterdog will be based on the best scientific information available.

 |Unit||Location||Occupied||Private Ownership rkm/rmi||Federal Ownership rkm/rmi||Existing CH rkm/rmi||Total Length rkm/rmi|

 Individuals can do a number of things to help protect this species, including: